KmolYuan/four-bar-rs/README.md

 ## Library

-The library `four-bar` can also install with Cargo.
+The library `four-bar` is also on crates-io, exclude the ui parts.